 |antenna rotation:||12 or 24 rpm|

 N-22 is operating in S-Band self propelled short to midrange 2D- air surveillance radar for tactical use.
 It can also used as a gap filler up to an altitude of 7 000 m.
 The parabolic reflector of the antenna has the dimension of 4,2 × 3,1 m.
-It provides a cosecant-squared pattern.
+It provides a cosecant squared pattern.
 The predesessor of the N-22 was the N-21, using the same antenna.
 The N-21 used as transmitter power amplifier an amplitron, that was driven by a traveling wave tube of the type LO-301M.
 The N-22 radar is used to provide target information to low-level air defence systems such as the Russian 9K33 Osa (NATO SA-8 “Gecko”) self-propelled surface-to-air missile system.
 Prime contractor for the N-22 is the RADWAR company of Poland (now PITRADWAR).
-The radar is mounted on a modified Tatra 815 8×8 chassis and has a fully enclosed armoured cab in the centre and an elevatable mast at the rear.
+The radar is mounted on a modified Tatra 815 8×8 chassis and has a fully enclosed armoured cab in the center and an elevatable mast at the rear.

 The N-21 was produced since the late 1980s and the N-22 was produced since the mid-1990s.